 The data analytics stack has several layers: extract, load, transform, analyze.
 Businesses have multiple software alternatives they can use to let citizen analysts extract and load data and run analytics, but the transformation phase still requires specialized expertise.
 To transform data, you need a data engineer or database administrator who knows how relational databases work — but that transformation work doesn’t have to be a manual process that a DBA creates anew with every project.

-dbt (“data build tool,” all lowercase letters) is a data transformation and modeling tool from a company called dbt Labs, formerly Fishtown Analytics.
-The dbt data transformation tool, which is SQL-based, lets data professionals build data models iteratively and automate data transformation.
+dbt is a data transformation and modeling tool from dbt Labs, formerly Fishtown Analytics. dbt is an open-source, SQL-based tool that simplifies data transformation and stands out for its ability to expedite the process of transforming data and building data pipelines.
 Users model their data using SQL SELECT statements, create relationships and dependencies between models, and then materialize those models as tables and views in a data warehouse.
 From there it’s a simple task to turn the models into business intelligence.

 As it applies to data analytics, data modeling is the process of imposing order on data from diverse sources.
 That means transforming tables from different schemas or even databases into a single view or table that describes a business system or process.
 Once you’ve modeled the data, it’s much easier to derive value from it, either in the form of reports or dashboards or as a basis for predictive or prescriptive analytics.

-A dbt project is just a directory of SQL and YAML files that dbt uses to transform your data.
+A dbt project is a directory of SQL and YAML files used to transform your data.
 The YAML file contains project configuration information.
 Each model contains a single SQL SELECT statement that transforms data in some way.

 SQL has long been the language of choice for analysts developing transformations and performing analysis.
 Therefore, the decision for dbt to have a model file be a SQL SELECT statement means analysts don’t need to learn a new language or tool and can freely transform data the same way they have previously.
 Using SQL makes for easy collaboration and a better understanding of your transformations.

-dbt Packages are standalone dbt projects, which take advantage of the projects’ modularity to make modules that tackle a specific problem area available for future use, much like a code library.
+dbt packages are standalone dbt projects, which take advantage of the projects’ modularity to make modules that tackle a specific problem area available for future use, much like a code library.
 These packages contain pre-built SQL, drastically reducing the necessity to hand-code transformations.
-Fivetran develops and maintains open-source dbt Packages which model data from single schema and multi-schema data sources.
-These Fivetran dbt Packages leverage data modeling principles and code modularity to effectively transform data to be used for exploratory, predictive, or prescriptive analytics.
-For more information on the Fivetran dbt packages and how to use them, you can refer to the dbt hub.
+Fivetran develops and maintains open-source dbt packages known as data models that model data from single schema and multi-schema data sources.
+These Fivetran dbt packages leverage data modeling principles and code modularity to effectively transform data to be used for exploratory, predictive, or prescriptive analytics.
+Learn more about Fivetran data models and how to use them here.